khamerling-potts/khamerling-potts/README.md

 ### Hello!
 I'm Kyra Hamerling-Potts

 :handshake: I am a full stack software engineer skilled in JavaScript, React, and Python with Flask.
-I have a background in suicide prevention and clinical psychology research that inspired attunement and cooperation as both a colleague and friend.
+I have a background in suicide prevention, clinical psychology research, and computer science.

 :dancers: I strive to foster a culture where each team member can collaboratively engage in goal-setting and enable the free exchange of ideas which is essential to overcoming challenges.
 Whether in a technical or research capacity, I show open-mindedness, empathy, and tactfulness towards each conversation and relationship.